Nikita-DS02/Data-engineering-batch-pipeline/README.md

-Project: Data Engineering - Batch Processing Pipeline (DLMDSEDE02 - Task 1)
+💡 Project: Data Engineering - Batch Processing Pipeline (DLMDSEDE02 - Task 1)
-Phase 2 - Development

-This project implements a batch-processing data architecture for analyzing household energy consumption data, fulfilling the requirements for Phase 2 (Development/Reflection) of the IU International University of Applied Sciences Data Engineering course portfolio (DLMDSEDE02).
+This project implements a batch-processing data architecture for analyzing household energy consumption data.
+It fulfills the requirements for Phase 2 (Development/Reflection) of the IU International University of Applied Sciences Data Engineering course portfolio (DLMDSEDE02).

-🏛️ Architecture
+🏛️ Architecture Overview

-The system utilizes a microservices architecture orchestrated locally using Docker Compose.
-It processes data in batches as conceptualized in Phase 1:
+The system utilizes a microservices architecture, orchestrated locally using Docker Compose.
+This aligns with the concepts developed in Phase 1 and processes data in scheduled batches.

+The core components are:

-Kafka (confluentinc/cp-kafka:7.5.0): Handles reliable data ingestion.
-The raw household power consumption data is published to the raw_energy topic.
+📨 Kafka (confluentinc/cp-kafka:7.5.0): Handles reliable data ingestion.
+Raw household power consumption data is published to the raw_energy topic.

-HDFS (bde2020/hadoop-namenode:2.0.0-hadoop3.1.1-java8): Serves as the conceptual distributed storage layer for raw data.
-Note: In this specific implementation, Spark reads directly from Kafka for simplicity.
+💾 HDFS (bde2020/hadoop-namenode:2.0.0-hadoop3.1.1-java8): Serves as the conceptual distributed storage layer for raw data.
+(Note: In this specific implementation, Spark reads directly from Kafka).

-Spark (apache/spark:3.5.1): Performs the core batch processing.
-It reads JSON data from the Kafka topic, parses and cleans the records, aggregates energy consumption data quarterly, and writes the final results.
+✨ Spark (apache/spark:3.5.1): Performs the core batch processing.
+It reads JSON data from the Kafka topic, parses/cleans records, aggregates energy consumption quarterly, and writes the final results.

-PostgreSQL (postgres:latest): Acts as the data serving layer, storing the final aggregated quarterly results in the quarterly_energy_data table for potential downstream ML applications.
+📊 PostgreSQL (postgres:latest): Acts as the data serving layer, storing the final aggregated quarterly results in the quarterly_energy_data table for potential downstream ML applications.

-Zookeeper (confluentinc/cp-zookeeper:latest): Manages Kafka cluster state.
+🔗 Zookeeper (confluentinc/cp-zookeeper:latest): Manages Kafka cluster state (required dependency).

 📋 Requirements

+To run this project, you will need:

-Docker & Docker Compose: For running the containerized services.
+🐳 Docker & Docker Compose: For running the containerized services.

-Git: For version control and cloning the repository.
+🐙 Git: For version control and cloning the repository.

-Dataset: The "Individual household electric power consumption Data Set" from the UCI Machine Learning Repository (expected as household_power_consumption.txt).
+📄 Dataset: The "Individual household electric power consumption Data Set" from the UCI Machine Learning Repository.
+Download the .zip file, extract it, and place the household_power_consumption.txt file in the data/ directory of this project.

-🚀 How to Run
+🚀 How to Run the Pipeline

-Follow these steps to set up and run the pipeline locally:
+Follow these steps precisely to set up the environment and execute the data pipeline:

 Clone the Repository: